mayueanyou/Linux/README.md

-# Ubuntu
+# Linux
-Something I have in Ubuntu.
+Something I have in Linux.